leahmaryann/automobile-dataset-eda/README.md

 - `Automobiles_EDA.ipynb` – Jupyter Notebook containing the full analysis with code, visualizations, and explanations.
 - `Automobiles_EDA_Report.pdf` – PDF version of the EDA report, summarizing the findings and insights.
-- `automobile.txt` – Dataset used for the analysis.
+- `automobile.csv` – Dataset used for the analysis.

 ## Dataset